fNIRS/snirf/snirf_specification.md

 data organization and storage classes used in the SNIRF specificiation.

-The structure of each data file has a minimum of 5 required elements.
+The structure of each data file has a minimum of required elements noted below.
 For each element in the data structure, one of the 4 types is assigned, including

-- `group`: a structure containing sub-fields  (defined in the H5G object class)
+- `group`: a structure containing sub-fields  (defined in the H5G object class).
+Arrays of groups are denoted with numbers at the end (e.g. /nirs/data1, /nirs/data2) starting with index 1.
+Array indices should be contiguious with no skipped values (although an empty group with no sub-members can be used to "zero out" an entry).

-- `string`: ASCII encoded 1-byte CHAR array.
-Defined by the H5T.NATIVE_CHAR datatype in H5D.
+- `string`: either ASCII encoded 8bit CHAR array or UNICODE UTF-16 array.
+Defined by the H5T.NATIVE_CHAR or H5T.H5T_NATIVE_B16 datatypes in H5T.  (note, at this time HDF5 does not have a UTF16 native type, so H5T_NATIVE_B16 will need to be interpeted and converted to/from unicode-16 within the read/write code).

-- `integer`: one of the integer types H5T.NATIVE_INT or H5T.NATIVE_UINT datatypes in H5D
+- `integer`: the native integer types H5T.NATIVE_INT H5T datatype (alias of H5T_STD_I32BE or H5T_STD_I32LE)

-- `numeric`: one of the double or floating-point types; H5T.NATIVE_DOUBLE or H5T.NATIVE_FLOAT in H5D.
-T
+- `numeric`: one of the native double or floating-point types; H5T.NATIVE_DOUBLE or H5T.NATIVE_FLOAT in H5T.
+(alias of H5T_IEEE_F64BE,H5T_IEEE_F64LE [double] or H5T_IEEE_F32BE, H5T_IEEE_F32LE [float])    		   T

 For `integer` and `numeric` data fields, users should use HDF5's Datatype Interface to query the byte-length stored in the file.

+Note, native datatypes are defined by the build of the software (e.g. little/big endian) and are autmatically converted by the HDF5 backend for consistent read/write between OS platforms.

 ## SNIRF file specification